passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 disco board.
-He connected the sensors to the I2C bus, enabled the CAN peripheral <span style="color: red; font-weight: bold;">by removing</span> some components on the disco board to avoid hardware conflicts, and added the CAN transceiver with a connector to enable communication with the main board.
+He connected the sensors to the I2C bus, enabled the CAN peripheral <span style="color: red; font-weight: bold;">by removing</span> some components on the disco board to avoid hardware conflicts, and added the CAN transceiver to enable communication with the main board.

 <span style="color: red; font-weight: bold;">As you can see</span> in this part
-of the STM32F429I-DISCO schematic, the CAN pins are used by the USB OTG.
+of the disco board schematic, the CAN pins are used by the USB OTG.
 So, we had to cut some lines, which disabled the USB OTG function we didn’t need, to enable CAN bus communication.